m0nsieurPsych0/librenms-speedtest/README.md

 These instructions assume you are the root user.
 If you are not, prepend sudo to the shell commands or temporarily become a user with root privileges.
 ```
-- Login to your LibreNMS server CLI.
+After logging in to your LibreNMS server CLI:
 - Go to your home dir:<br/>
 `cd ~/`
 - Clone this repository into your home dir:<br/>